veeweeherman/veeweeherman.github.io/_posts/2015-09-16-how-to-deploy-in-five-minutes.md

 By the way, I have a [repo on GitHub](https://github.com/veeweeherman/testdeploy) with the same directions in the README file if forking the repo is easier for you :)

-Before we get started, make sure you have a Heroku account and have installed the [Heroku Toolbelt](https://toolbelt.Heroku.com/) and follow the directions loggin in etc.
+Before we get started, make sure you have a Heroku account and have installed the [Heroku Toolbelt](https://toolbelt.Heroku.com/) and follow the directions, login etc.

 1.)
 Go to your GitHub account and create a new repo